cliff-ah-leong/proworkflow-test/ReadMe.md

 # Time Tracking Test Tasks

 ## Select Task
-1)	The user can search then select a task using a key word search using GET_TASKS graphql query.
-1)	User selects a task they wish to track time against from the result set.
+1)	Allow the user to select a task they wish to track time against from the GET_TASKS graphql query results.
 1)	The application should display the currently selected task.
 1)	Once a task has been selected, the user should be presented with a “Start Timer Button” and a list of previously recorded time entries. (explained below)